wfcastaneda/compiler-go/README.md

-# interpreter-go
+# compiler-go
-Simple interpreter written in GO.
-Written following "Writing an Interpreter in GO" by Thorsten Ball.
+Simple bytecode compiler and virtual machine written in GO.
+Written following "Writing a Compiler in GO" by Thorsten Ball.